-Suzy Bennett is an award-winning travel journalist and photographer who lives in Dartmoor National Park, Devon.
-Her clients include The Daily Telegraph, The Times, The Guardian, Coast and Time Out.
+Suzy Bennett is an award-winning travel journalist and photographer based in Dartmoor National Park, Devon, UK.
+Her clients include The Daily Telegraph, The Times, The Guardian, Coast and Time Out Travel Guides.

 Suzy specialises in off-the-beaten-track travel, and commissions have seen her tracking gorillas in Rwanda, hiking to little-known tribes in Papua New Guinea and scuba-diving World War One shipwrecks in the Orkney Isles.
 Suzy is a Fellow of The Royal Geographical Society, where she teaches field workers and adventurers how to photograph their expeditions.

 As a long-standing resident of Devon, Suzy has written several travel guides to the county and is The Telegraph's expert on the region, reviewing its finest hotels, restaurants and attractions for the travel pages.
 Her first photography book, Las Chimeneas, about the cuisine of an hilltop Andalucian village was published in 2017, and she's made contributions to numerous travel books, including Time Out's Great Railway Journeys of The World.